 When a water wave arrives at a point on a pond surface, it pushes the water molecules up until gravity pulls them back down, then the elasticity of the water pushes them back up, etc. The wave just moves water molecules up and down, so corks just bob up and down as a wave passes.
 What travels as a wave across a pond is then a transverse up-down vibration, not the water itself.

-In theory, light should operate in the same way, but in current physics, electromagnetic waves are imaginary, because no-one can specify what physically goes up and down, or give a physical direction for it to so.
-Physics says that an electromagnetic field vibrates, but there is no physical basis for that.
-Naming a cause doesn’t explain it, so the term electromagnetic field is just a placeholder for what we don’t know.
-It is now suggested that space is the surface that transmits light as a wave, just as a two-dimensional pond surface does, but in three-dimensions.
+In theory, light should work the same way but when the electromagnetic field vibrates, nothing physical goes up or down and there is no physical direction for it to do so.
+Physics says light is an electromagnetic vibration, but there is no physical basis for that.
+Naming an imaginary cause doesn’t explain it, so the term electromagnetic field is just a placeholder for what we don’t know.
+It is now suggested that a surface in the quantum network transmits light as a wave, just as a two-dimensional pond surface does, but in three-dimensions.